Aussie Ladette to Lady: Episode 2 – The Hunt (The Thrill of the Chase)

-Episode Three – Swimming with Sharks
+Episode 3 – Swimming with Sharks

 If the Aussie ladettes thought being transformed into demure young ladies would be a walk in the park, this is the week they learn how wrong they were.
 "We take them and we break them," says finishing school principal, Ms Harbord.

 In week three, the "tough love" treatment produces some unexpected results.
 There are tears as the ladettes' emotional defences give way to storms of emotion.
-But the tables are turned when stripper Nicole tells the story of her troubled past and even stern Ms Harbord sheds a tear.
+But the tables are turned when stripper Nicole tells the story of her troubled past and even stern Mrs. Harbord sheds a tear.

 But emotion must be put aside as the ladettes face their weekly challenge: to make and serve afternoon tea to the aristocratic mothers of some of the bachelors.
 There's much work to be done before the ladettes have a hope of passing muster under the critical eyes of these society ladies (and prospective mother-in-laws).

 Girl turns on girl in this episode of the series which sees an old-fashioned English finishing school struggling to turn Australia's worst binge-drinking "ladettes" into ladies.
 At the end of Episode Three, ladette Bianca was expelled.

-Episode Four – The Dinner Party
+Episode 4 – The Dinner Party

 This week they must cook haute cuisine for 20 society guests.
 But, when Skye is promoted to school prefect, cooking is the last thing on their minds.
 Furious that this honour has been given to the bad girl of the group, the others decide to make Skye's life hell.

 At the pre-dinner wine tasting all decorum flies out of the window and the old habits return.
 The ladettes do not taste, they guzzle and, to add insult to injury, they steal more bottles of wine for a secret binge, right under Skye's nose.
 Former mistress of mayhem, Skye, does her best to cover for their appalling behaviour, but principal Ms Harbord is not taken in.

 With a punishment to contend with on the morning of the party, the dinner for 20 looks set for disaster.
 The guests are perplexed and more than a little hungry when dinner is served an hour and a half late.
 But in spite of the pressures one ladette raises her game by embarking on a mission to stay sober throughout.
-At the end of Episode Four, ladette Zoe was expelled.
+At the end of episode 4, ladette Zoe was expelled.